Pre-trial Support Service

 Supporting young people who have disclosed sexual abuse

-Due to the current Coronavirus – COVID19 pandemic situation, our office at the Fosse Neighbourhood Centre in Leicester is now closed.
+Due to the current Coronavirus – COVID19 pandemic situation, our office at the Fosse Neighbourhood Centre in Leicester is now closed and we cannot access any referrals sent by post.
 The service remains open but all contact will be by telephone until further notice.
 During this time we would encourage you to contact us via email on email@example.com

 Thank you for your cooperation.